codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the maximum value over a period of time to display aggregate lead time for changes.

-Pulse determines the performance level for this metric as follows:
+Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Lead time for changes        |
 | --------------------- | ---------------------------- |